dib-lab/2015-khmer-wok2-vc/2015-wok-variant-calling.rst

 With simulated variants in the E. coli genome, it does pretty well.
-Here, rather than changing up the genome and generating synthetic reads, we went with the same real reads as before, and instead changed the reference genome which we was aligning to the reads.
+Here, rather than changing up the genome and generating synthetic reads, we went with the same real reads as before, and instead changed the reference genome we are aligning to the reads.
 This was done with the `patch-ecoli.py script
 <https://github.com/ctb/2015-khmer-wok2-vc/blob/master/patch-ecoli.py>`__,
 which changes an A to a C at position 500,000, removes two bases at position 2m, and adds two bases at position 3m.